Timmoth/AsyncMonolith/docs/index.md

 - Automatically routes messages to multiple consumers
 - Keep your infrastructure simple, It only requires a dotnet API and database
 - Makes it very easy to write unit / integration tests

+!!! note

+    Despite its name, AsyncMonolith can be used within a microservices architecture.
+The only requirement is that the producers and consumers share the same database i.e messaging within a single project.
+However, it is not suitable for passing messages between different projects in a microservices architecture, as microservices should not share the same database.

 # Support 🛟